 THE EARLY GENERATIONS

 The earliest known Lomax ancestor of ours was John, born in about 1750.
-He married Sarah (surname unknown) and had eight children – George born in 1776, Ann in 1778, Betty in 1780, John in 1786, Philip in 1789, Joseph in 1791, Jane in 1794, and Benjamin in 1799.
-John and Sarah were both buried at Deane, near Bolton in Lancashire.
+In 1772 he married Sarah (‘Sally’) Ormerod at Breightmet in Bolton; the couple had eight children – George born in 1776, Ann in 1778, Betty in 1780, John in 1786, Philip in 1789, Joseph in 1791, Jane in 1794, and Benjamin in 1799.
+Sarah died in 1799 and John in 1807; both were buried in Bolton.

-THE CHILDREN OF JOHN LOMAX (c.
-1750 - aft.
-1797)
+THE CHILDREN OF JOHN LOMAX (c.1750 - 1807)

 John’s first child, George, was born in 1776.
-He married Betty Tonge and had eight children – Joseph born in 1798, John in 1800, Richard in 1803, Thomas in 1805, Margaret in 1806, Sarah in 1808, another Sara in 1809, and George (details below).
+He married Betty Tonge and had eight children – Joseph born in 1798, John in 1800, Richard in 1803, Thomas in 1805, Margaret in 1806, Sarah in 1808, and another Sara in 1809 (details below).

 John’s second child, Ann, was born in 1778 and his third, Betty in 1780.
 Nothing further is yet known of them.